-The effect of this will be strengthening the Company's position as a long-term partner of customers developing operations in the area.
-The strategic objective of the subsidiaries is the realization of buildings in the Build to Suit system (BTS) on the current surplus land and construction of buildings in the BTS system beyond the current parks for resale.
-GDP growth, as well as the growing importance of Poland as a service center for e-commerce companies for the needs of countries of Western Europe are an important factor in stimulating demand.
-Furthermore low interest rates and the lowest rent prices in Europe make Poland one of the most attractive places in Europe.
-As the general state of the economy and trends in the industrial market are highly correlated, we can expect that it will be reflected in the demand for storage.
-1)
+The strategic objective of subsidiaries is to construct buildings in the current land bank and in the BTS system outside the current parks for resale.
+At the same time, the Management Board of the MLP Group aims to increase investments in buildings built on a speculative basis, which is connected with a growing demand for warehouse space in Poland.
+The GDP growth, as well as the increased significance of Poland as a center for services provided to e-commerce companies for the needs of Western Europe are important factors stimulating the demand.
+Furthermore, low interest rates and the lowest rents in Europe strengthen Poland as one of the most attractive countries in Europe.
+Because the overall condition of the economy and the trends in the warehousing market are strongly correlated, we can expect that this will be reflected in the demand for warehouses.